Particle Mesh: The New Internet, for the Internet of Things

 Particle Mesh creates local networks that collect data, share messages, and connect to the Internet.

-Now taking orders for the first manufacturing run.
+First run is full.
+We’re now taking orders for the second run.

 Introducing our third generation hardware portfolio

 Particle’s next generation of hardware development kits, powered by Particle Mesh.

 A low-power, low-cost mesh node

 Nordic’s cutting-edge 802.15.4 + Bluetooth 5 combo chip

 Compatible with Adafruit Feather

 Adafruit’s open-source ecosystem of dev kits and accessories